Skip to main content

 GOV 338/ SDS 338 Research Seminar in Political Networks (4 Credits)

 Offered as GOV 338 and SDS 338.
-How does the behavior of a state, politician, or interest group affect the behavior of others?
+How does the behavior of a state, politician or interest group affect the behavior of others?
 Does Massachusetts’s decision to legalize recreational marijuana influence Vermont’s marijuana policies?
-From declarations of war to the decision of who congressmembers will vote with, social scientists are increasingly looking to political networks to recognize the inter-connectedness of the world around us.
-This course will overview the essentials of social network analysis and how they are applied to give us a better understanding of American politics.
+From declarations of war to the decision of who congress members' voting alignments, social scientists are increasingly looking to political networks to recognize the inter-connectedness of the world.
+This course presents the essentials of social network analysis and how they can be applied to American politics.
 Prerequisites: SDS 220 or an equivalent introductory statistics course.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {S}

 MTH 246 Probability (4 Credits)